freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 Once this command completes:

- - verify that the Hostname references in ``~/.ssh/config`` have been updated to refer to Onion URLs instead of direct IP addresses
+ - verify that the Hostname references in ``~/.ssh/config`` have been updated to refer to onion addresses instead of direct IP addresses
  - verify that you can connect to the servers using ``ssh app`` and ``ssh mon``
  - verify that the *SecureDrop Menu* for the *Source* and *Journalist Interfaces*